 - New protocols and standards are needed for the collection of information which also address the polyhedral aspects of health and its diseases. - Quality controls should be implemented to give a minimum reliability of the information collected.
-This includes software as well, thus requiring AI and ML predictive approaches to adhere to some essential quality principles (e.g., DOME recommendations64). - It is very important to also collect information about negative results on clinical experimentation in order to avoid undesirable biases in AI systems. - Transfer learning technologies seem to be able to provide successful scenarios in multiple health application domains.
+This includes software as well, thus requiring AI and ML predictive approaches to adhere to some essential quality principles (e.g., DOME recommendations). - It is very important to also collect information about negative results on clinical experimentation in order to avoid undesirable biases in AI systems. - Transfer learning technologies seem to be able to provide successful scenarios in multiple health application domains.
 These techniques together with a combination of data-driven and model-based approaches are seen as an adequate framework, especially in the field of genomic medicine. - In the field of genomics and health research, systems with black boxes have proven their usefulness, however in the case of clinical practice, fully explainable AI systems are required for their application.
 Therefore, working in the field of genomics and health should tend to produce AI systems that explain the relationship between genotypes and phenotypes.
-The balance between usefulness and explainability, however, should be modulated depending on the task. - Existence of biases in AI systems applied to genomics and health: Due to the biological nature of genomic information, some of these biases are far from being undesirable.
-Accordingly, there is a need to study and control the introduction of biases in AI systems in this application area.
+The balance between usefulness and explainability, however, should be modulated depending on the task.